Exact zero modes in interacting Majorana X- and Y-junctions: The Y-junction: three coupled chains

-In Fig.\ref{fig:Y_junction}(b) we show the dependence of the ground state spectrum on the magnetic field $h$ for a fixed $\alpha=1$.
-Again, for clarity we center the data around the average of the four energy levels.
+We show the dependence of this in-gap spectrum on the magnetic field $h$ for a fixed $\alpha=1$ in Fig.\ref{fig: Y-junction EZM}(b).
+Again, for visual clarity, we center the data around the average of the four energy levels.
 Similar to the previous case we detect exact level crossings with a vanishing energy gap.
-Note, it is not the parity gap that is vanishing but the energy gap between the two parity pairs, in other words, all four states are degenerate at the points of exact zero modes \footnote{ There are two consecutive crossing points located within the distance $\delta h\approx 2\cdot 10^{-3}$ for $N=10$.
-This splitting vanishes fast with the system size, e.g. for $N=8$ the corresponding distance is twice as large.
-Compare with the X-junction in Fig.\ref{eq: X-junction}(b) where the corresponding distance is $O(10^{-1})$. }.
-As we will see in the next section, this is a distinct property of a Y-junction, or, more precisely, of a junction with odd number of arms.
-In these case the odd number of zero modes in the center of a junction cannot annihilate but remain as an uncoupled Majorana zero mode mediating the interaction with outer edges of the junction.
+Note, this time it is not the energy within each parity pairs that is vanishing but the energy gap between the two pairs.
+Since the splitting between the parity sectors vanishes fast with the system size\footnote{ For instance, there are two consecutive crossing points located within the distance $\delta h\approx 2\cdot 10^{-3}$ for $N=10$ Majorana fermions per arm.
+Increasing the number of Majorana sites to $N=14$ per arm reduces this the distance to $\delta h\approx 2\cdot 10^{-4}$. }, all four states are degenerate at the points of exact zero modes.
+As a reference, we also show the two in-gap states of a single interacting Kitaev chain of the same length as a single arm in the Y-junction (grey lines in Fig.\ref{fig: Y-junction EZM}(b)).
+Quite fascinating, the single chain shows the same number of crossings between the two parity sectors as the ones occurring between two parity pairs of the Y-junction.
+This implies that the crossings we observe are controlled by a characteristic length of a single arm, rather then, for instance the interaction between the outer edges separated by a lattice distance that is twice as large.
+This interesting phenomenon is attributed to the odd number of Majorana zero modes at the center of the junction.
+Since they can not annihilate all at once, an additional Majorana degree of freedom is localized at the center of the junction and the crossing {between the pairs} are due to the interaction of this additional Majorana zero mode with those localized at the outer edges.
+Therefore, we expect similar behavior for other multi-chain junctions with an odd number of arms.

-We also show as a reference (grey lines in Fig.\ref{fig:Y_junction}(b)) the two ground states of a single interacting Kitaev chain of $N=12$ Majorana fermions - the same length as an arm in the Y-junction.
-Quite fascinating, both these show nearly the same oscillations with the same number of EZM, albeit occurring at a shifted location.